marshall-hobbs96/revature_review_questions_answers/Week3/week-3-review-QA.md

 1. What are the classes and interfaces associated with the JDBC API?
 	- DriverManager class
 	- SQLException class
-	- Connection class
+	- Connection Interface
-	- Statement class
+	- Statement Interface
-	- PreparedStatement class
+	- PreparedStatement Interface
-	- CallableStatement class
+	- CallableStatement Interface
-	- ResultSet class
+	- ResultSet Interface

 2. How does the DriverManager class help us to obtain a Connection object?
 	- Allows us to register a database driver.
 This essentially lets the JDBC API know what kind of database its working with.
 We need to